Encharted Cook

 My ham recipe takes only minutes of prep.
 While it warms in the oven you make the sweet and tangy glaze that you spoon or brush on it from the top of the ham until the whole ham is covered in sweet, sticky goodness.

-This recipe is also super easy to make, so you can focus on great side dishes to make your dinner even more special.
-Whether you are planning a Thanksgiving dinner, Easter Sunday supper, or other special occasion dinners you can't go wrong with a home-glazed smoked spiral-cut ham.
+Because this recipe is super easy to make, you can focus on great side dishes to make your dinner even more special.
+Whether you are planning a Thanksgiving dinner, Easter Sunday brunch, or other special occasion dinners you can't go wrong with a home-glazed, smoked spiral-cut ham.

 So, let's cook!